Available research infrastructure

 Our laboratory is well equipped to perform tests on all types of road materials: bitumen, asphalt and unbound materials.
 The laboratory performs work related to different research projects, and can to take on specialized testing for government agencies and private industry.
 We have a very experienced laboratory and supervisory staff to assist with a wide variety of research oriented projects.

 The Jonasson Centre for Medical Imaging

-Transport Labs is a resource-center/laboratory where future sustainable transport solutions is studied through implementation-projects.
+KTH Integrated Transport Research Lab (ITRL) is a resource-center/laboratory where future sustainable transport solutions is studied through implementation-projects.
 It is a university-based ”open development arena” for realizing and demonstrating future transport solutions.

 Nano lab is a joint KTH SU laboratory facilities, with broad user spectrum.
 Nano and micro scale fabrication, imaging and metrology.
 Low overhead costs and flexible lab environment for exploratory research.

 The Odqvist Laboratory for Experimental Mechanics is unique in Sweden and offers advanced measurement methods and experimental facilities covering most aspects of Engineering Mechanics.
 We aim at collaborating with national and international academic and industrial partners to develop and apply innovative experimental methods.